 The Baptism with the Holy Spirit

-The baptism with the Holy Spirit and the gift of tongues were not given so that believers could indulge themselves with frivolous demonstrations of speaking gibberish at will, or of “carpet time” as one Pentecostal laughingly called the “slaying in the Spirit” in a discussion with me.
+The baptism with the Holy Spirit and the gift of tongues were not given so that believers could indulge themselves with frivolous demonstrations of speaking gibberish at will, or of “carpet time” as one Pentecostal laughingly called the occult “slaying in the Spirit” in a discussion with me.
 The baptism with the Spirit was not given so that assembled believers can roll around the floor laughing their heads off, or howl like dogs, or pogo-stick around the building, or any other degrading activities which are found only in occult meetings.
 The gift of tongues was not given so that fools like Kenneth Copeland can have “dialogues” in gibberish with other fools, as can be seen in the video “The Great Apostasy: The Lost Sign”; or to replace prayer in the believer’s own language; or any other flippant self-indulgent activity in which this counterfeit of the true, Holy Spirit-given ability to speak in known languages for the furtherance of the gospel is exercised.
-The gift of tongues was one of several supernatural gifts sovereignly given by God to chosen individuals in his Church, “But all these worketh that one and the selfsame Spirit, dividing severally as he will” (1 Cor 12:12).
-“Have all the gifts of healing? do all speak with tongues? do all interpret?”
+The gift of tongues was one of several supernatural gifts sovereignly given by God to chosen individuals in his Church, “But all these worketh that one and the selfsame Spirit, dividing to every man severally as he will” (1 Cor 12:11). “…do all speak with tongues? do all interpret?”
 (1 Cor 12:30).

 So there are not two different kinds of tongues taught and practiced in the New Testament, there is only one; and that one is known and spoken languages.
 And when a church member wishes to bring a message from God in a tongue to the congregation during a meeting, he is only to do so if there is somebody present who can translate it (1 Cor 14:27-28).
 Any other kind of tongues-speaking is a demonic counterfeit or, at best, of the flesh, and should be repented of and rejected.